marcteys/ECOvid-FaceShield/readme.md

 This face shield is currently used in ICU MIR  at Hospital Cochin (APHP, Paris).
 This design is validated by the Hygiene Committee of the hospital.

-You can read a thread on the design process, the tools used and the reasons for another design here on Twitter: https://twitter.com/marcteyssier/status/1245010785744683009

 ![Render](https://raw.githubusercontent.com/marcteys/ECOvid-FaceShield/master/pictures/render-v2.png)

 ## Print Settings

-The *.3mf* file is present on the repo.
+The *.curaprofile* is present on this repo, as well as some *.3mf* files.
+The profile can be imported on `Preferences>Configure Cura>Profiles>Import`.

 Here are the important settings for the Ender 3 pro.
 - Fill gaps between walls: *Nowhere*
 - Infill density 80%
 - Print speed 80 mm/s